 In some cases, references are actually funnier when you don’t get them.

 The main problem with reference dropping is that many of the references won’t make the viewers laugh even if they’re understood.
 You always hear people claiming that if you didn’t like a joke, you didn’t get it.
 No, I got the joke, it just wasn’t funny.
 Why should I laugh just because I heard the name of another show?
 Why should I laugh just because I recognized a cameo?
 Why should I laugh just because a character said Gokigenyou?
 If you make a show that constantly drops references with no added value, such as, “hey, I said Haruhi, I’m cool,” your show sucks, and you deserve to be burned at the stake.

-In a sense, that’s what makes Seitokai no Ichizon the second most daring show I watched last season.1 Reference dropping has been done before.
+In a sense, that’s what makes Seitokai no Ichizon the second most daring show I watched last season. ((The most daring show being Queen’s Blade, the best fanservice anime ever.
+Review forthcoming.))
+Reference dropping has been done before.
 It’s been done by more popular studios.
 It has sucked.
 Why should anyone expect Seitokai no Ichizon to be any better?

 The best thing about Seitokai no Ichizon is that it moves along at a strong pace.
 The jokes are presented slowly enough that you can at least attempt to appreciate them (unlike Pani Poni Dash).

 Once a joke is told, the show quickly moves along to the next joke with minimal follow-up masturbation (unlike Lucky Star).
 I’ve spoken about masturbation several times, but I’ve never given you an explicit definition.
 Masturbation is when a show reacts excessively to its own jokes.
 Rather than leaving the reaction to the audience, the show gets off on its own jokes, as if it were masturbating.
 I tend to avoid masturbation on my site, but just for the sake of example, I shall now masturbate for you.